 You have no control over what someone else thinks of you, just how you react to them.
 You can’t force your ideas, assumptions and opinions on someone else, but you can control how you present your case and be persuasive without being aggressive or disrespectful.

 Not everyone who responds will be as respectful as you are, but don’t let those few haters ruin it for the rest of us!
 Hold true to your values and you will always have the moral victory.
-Those whose respect you want to command will love you for it.
+Those who respect you will love you for it (even if they don’t necessarily agree).

 As a business, it’s your job to serve the people you serve.
 Not to please everyone.
 If you try to be all things to all people you end up being nothing for anyone.
 You’ll be bland, uninteresting and infinitely forgettable.
 No business has succeeded by trying to please everyone.